 Aerodynamics - disc wheel

-As part of the 2018 rim redesign, we wanted to bring tubeless technology to the Parcours Disc.
+As part of our rim redesign, we wanted to bring tubeless technology to the Parcours Disc.
 In order to do so, we have reworked the entire wheel profile, to also allow the use of a wider, 25mm tyre.
-With an internal width of 19mm, the new Disc allows riders to choose to run a lower tyre pressure, giving a smoother, more comfortable ride whilst also reducing rolling resistance.
+With an internal width of 17.5mm, the new Disc allows riders to choose to run a lower tyre pressure, giving a smoother, more comfortable ride whilst also reducing rolling resistance.

 We took a production prototype to the wind tunnel to compare the new tubeless-ready Disc to the older model.